pawcijo/GPG/README.md

 ## Requirements for Ubuntu :

-**sudo apt-get install build-essential libxmu-dev libxi-dev libgl-dev libwayland-dev libxkbcommon-dev**
+**sudo apt-get install build-essential libxmu-dev libxi-dev libgl-dev libwayland-dev libxkbcommon-dev libsdl2-dev gcc-14 g++-14**

+Before build export CXX and GCC to gcc-14 version.

 Run with x11 as wayland is bugged as hell. (at least with intel iGpu)